Red yeast rice is most commonly taken by mouth to lower cholesterol.

 Likely Effective for

 - High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 Research shows that taking red yeast rice products for up to 6 months can lower total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglycerides.
 But these red yeast rice products contain the same chemical as the "statin" drug lovastatin.
 Statins are approved by the U.S. Food and Drug Administration (FDA) to lower cholesterol.
 The FDA considers red yeast rice products that contain statins to be illegal unapproved drugs.
-But outside the U.S., red yeast rice products that contain statins are still available.
+But many of these products are still available.
 Some red yeast rice products available in the U.S. contain little or no statins.
-It is not known if these red yeast rice products do much to reduce cholesterol levels in people with high cholesterol.
+It is not known if these red yeast rice products can reduce cholesterol levels.

 Possibly Effective for